Light for life

 Conventional LEDs have a continuous spectrum except for the prominent drop in the procognitive melanopic region ~480 nm.
 There is a typical concentrated peak in the blue region of 450 nm.
 Additionally, flicker and low CRI value are common with no radiation emitted in the photobiomodulating deeper red region of the visible spectrum.

 Spectrasol LED light source

-The Spectrasol luminaire emits a continuous spectrum across the visible spectrum imitating Sun’s high-quality bright daylight in terms of both the visual and non-visual effects on the eye, but without any UV radiation or concentrated energy in the blue-light hazard region.
+The Spectrasol luminaire emits a continuous spectrum across the visible spectrum imitating Sun’s high-quality bright daylight in terms of both the visual and non-visual effects on the eye, but without any UV radiation or concentrated energy in the Harmful Blue light region.
 Additionally, continuous radiation in the photobiomodulation red region of 670 nm is present.

 Sun at noon

 Daylight at noon constitutes of bright white light with a continuous spectrum spanning across the UV region, the entire visible spectrum as well as the photobiomodulation region (deep red and near infrared spectrum).
 The emission continues deeper into invisible infrared and radio wavelengths.